 The proposed two new transport protocols for this evaluation are the standard OSI layer 4 UDP/IP stack and a simple wireless PAN protocol IEEE 802.15.4.

-The UDP/IP stack is chosen primarily because of its native compatibility with the Internet protocol suite and Ethernet, which, as we established earlier, are finding widespread use in safety-critical vehicular systems.
-Another equally important reason is the widespread support of the Internet protocol suite by all sorts of commodity and industrial equipment and systems and the huge variety of available physical layers: regular copper cables, high-speed fiber optics, wireless, power line communications, etc. Proper design provided, a UDP-based protocol can take advantage of the flexibility of its transport, thus becoming equally flexible itself.
-Unlike other L4 Internet Protocol Suite protocols (e.g., TCP), UDP is well-suited for high-reliability real-time applications, conditional that the underlying layers provide adequate guarantees (such as robust equipment, limited port contention on the switching hardware, bounded latency, etc; refer to the earlier sections for the background).
+The UDP/IP stack is chosen primarily because of its native compatibility with the Internet protocol suite and Ethernet, which, as we established earlier, is finding widespread use in safety-critical vehicular systems.
+Another equally important reason for its use is the widespread support of the Internet protocol suite by all sorts of commodity and industrial equipment, their systems, and the huge variety of available physical layers (e.g. regular copper cables, high-speed fiber optics, wireless, power line communications, etc.).
+With proper design provided, a UDP-based protocol can take advantage of the flexibility of its transport and thus becoming equally flexible itself.
+Unlike other L4 Internet Protocol Suite protocols (e.g., TCP), UDP is well suited for high-reliability real-time applications, conditional that the underlying layers provide adequate guarantees (such as robust equipment, limited port contention on the switching hardware, bounded latency, etc; refer to the earlier sections for the background).

 One UDP datagram represents one UAVCAN transport frame.
 The data specifier is encoded in the destination port number at the UDP level, which allows us to take advantage of the datagram processing capabilities of the standard UDP/IP stack: the UDP stack will deliver UAVCAN frames to the appropriate handlers based on the port number.
 The port number mapping will be as follows (the specified ranges are inclusive):